huggle/huggle3-qt-lx/README.md

 WebKit vs Chromium
 -------------------

 Qt5.0 - Qt5.4 supports WebKit, which is a default backend for Huggle.
-Newer Qt support only Chromium backend (code named WebEngine)
+Newer Qt only supports Chromium backend (code named WebEngine).

-If you want to build Huggle with Qt newer than 5.4 you will have to enable it like this:
+If you want to build Huggle with Qt newer than 5.4, you will have to enable it like this:

 ```sh
 ./configure --web-engine
 ```

-Or alternatively if you are starting cmake by hand, just pass it `-DWEB_ENGINE=true` parameter
+Or alternatively if you are starting cmake by hand, just pass it the `-DWEB_ENGINE=true` parameter.

 Documentation
 =========